iqbalaqaba/widyawisata_pro/README.md

 ## About this project

-This is an widyawisata vocational highschool project.
+This is an widya wisata vocational highschool website project.
 This project started at October 20,2016. <br>
 This website is designed by [Iqbal Aqaba] (http://github.com/iqbalaqaba) using [Bootstrap] (http://getbootstrap.com) engine and following rules from [ Google Material Design ] (https://material.google.com/).

 ##Progress